arturopie/index_query_builder/README.md

 end
 ```

-And you are building an index page for posts with following requirements:
+And you are building an index page for posts with the following requirements:
 * Order posts by `view_count`.
-* Have a filter for the texts in comments of that post.
+* Have a filter for the texts in comments on that post.

 You can write this